ECTS

 Autumn

-This module aims to provide a basic understanding of the principles of topographic positioning and mapping.
-Basic knowledge of GNSS and laser positioning methods is covered in detail in lectures, followed by fieldwork and practical exercises.
-Finally, project work will enable students to apply the practical and theoretical knowledge acquired at the start of the module, and above all to gain a better understanding of the complementarity and accuracy of geodesy measurements.
+This module aims to provide the basics of positioning and topographic mapping principles.
+Basic knowledge of GNSS and laser positioning methods is detailed in class and then used in the field and during practical work.
+Finally, a project assignment allows students to apply the practical and theoretical knowledge acquired at the beginning of the module and, above all, to better understand the complementarity and accuracy of geodetic measurements.

 Course content:

-- Introduction from ground geodesy to space geodesy
+- Introduction to ground geodesy and space geodesy

 - Traditional ground geodesy tools